Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: classical -matrices and 3D (quantum) gravity

 In order to formulate the Chern-Simons theory of classical gravity, we first introduce the gauge field $A$ that is a Cartan connection with values in the appropriate local isometry (Lie) algebra.
 In terms of the physical basis $\{{\cal J}_\mu,{\cal L}_\mu\}$ used in the previous Sections (in the Poincar\'{e} case ${\cal L}_\mu$ become ${\cal P}_\mu$), the gauge field is constructed as follows

 where $e^\mu$ and $\omega^\mu$ are the dreibein and spin connection one-forms, respectively.
 The Chern-Simons action\footnote{We note that in 2+1 dimensions the Newton's constant $G^{(3)}$ has the dimension of inverse mass.
-It is actually the Planck mass, which is a quantum gravity related concept in 3+1 dimensions but here appears already at the classical level and also plays the fundamental role in quantization, leading to noncommutative geometry.}
+It is actually the Planck mass, which is a quantum gravity related concept in 3+1 dimensions but here appears already at the classical level and also plays the fundamental role in quantization, leading to noncommutativity of spacetime geometry.}

-is equivalent to the Einstein-Hilbert action of general relativity in 2+1 dimensions\footnote{In the sense that both produce the same set of solutions of vacuum Einstein equations, which in 2+1 dimensions is the set of all torsionless and Riemannian flat connections.} if the Ad-invariant bilinear form $(.,.)$ is defined in terms of the gauge algebra generators as\footnote{The most general Ad-invariant bilinear form is a linear combination of \eqref{grav3} and the `diagonal' one but it leads to unphysical results for particles \cite{Meusburger:2008dc}.} \cite{Witten:1988hc}
+is equivalent to the Einstein-Hilbert action of general relativity in 2+1 dimensions\footnote{In the sense that both produce the same set of solutions of vacuum Einstein equations, which in 2+1 dimensions is the set of all torsionless and Riemannian flat spin connections (after subtracting the cosmological constant term).} if the Ad-invariant bilinear form $(.,.)$ is defined in terms of the gauge algebra generators as \cite{Witten:1988hc}

-The Chern-Simons theory is a topological one and thus gravity in 2+1 dimensions does not have any dynamical degrees of freedom.
+The Chern-Simons theory is a topological theory and thus gravity in 2+1 dimensions does not have any dynamical degrees of freedom.
 In the Hamiltonian picture, after singling out the time direction, the action (\ref{grav.2}) contains two terms: the kinematical one, defining the symplectic structure, which is directly related to the bilinear form (\ref{grav3}), and the constraint taking the form of the requirement that the curvature of the connection $A$ vanishes on constant time surfaces $\Sigma$,